crodier/software-blog/_posts/2025-03-27-good-intentions.md

 ### Be like Gilfoyle

 You need more [Gilfoyle from Silicon Valley](https://silicon-valley.fandom.com/wiki/Bertram_Gilfoyle), but it is an unpopular and unfriendly way to be (comically so.)

-His unfriendliness and brutality is what makes him the most valuable team member.
+GIlfoyles unfriendliness and brutality is what makes him the most valuable team member.
 And no one likes Gilfoyle (but Gilfoyle is ok with it.)
-This is the viewed (and often is) **the antithesis** of 'EQ' from the great book [Emotional Intelligence](https://a.co/d/9b7mBJc); however, this critical thinking and critiquing is the most valuable virtue in software, if I had to pick one.
+This is the viewed (and often is) **the antithesis** of 'EQ' from the great book [Emotional Intelligence](https://a.co/d/9b7mBJc); however, this critical thinking and critiquing is the most valuable virtue in software.
 The 'Gilfoyle' quality of an engineer, needs to be the most valued and triumphed, but it is actively discouraged "he is not nice."